Carens states his thesis right up front.

 I believe that Carens thinks of immigration as a kind of interim step on the path to this ultimate, very distant, goal of global justice.
 Even open borders would have to be treated as a kind of goal that actual policy can only approximate, given the political realities of democracies.

-At the end of the class, I raised a question about how to think about the relationship between ideal theorizing about justice and the non-ideal world.
+I raised a question about how to think about the relationship between ideal theorizing about justice and the non-ideal world.
 Justice is not flexible: it is about right and wrong.
 You would think that if enforcing the border means violating people’s rights, then the state should stop doing it tomorrow.
 I do not have the sense that Carens thinks that would be the right thing to do, given the chaos that would result, to say nothing of the inevitable backlash that would reverse the whole project.
 That sounds sensible to me.
 I just don’t understand how someone who thinks that borders are unjust can consistently say it.
 On the face of it, to say something like that you need a more flexible moral theory such as utilitarianism.

 These are the things you should know or have an opinion about from today’s class.